 If you’re unsure whether you want air cooling or a liquid-cooled AIO, there are a few things to consider.
 Big air coolers tend to take up more internal space in your PC case, particularly when it comes to vertical clearance off the motherboard.
 They can also be louder and less efficient at moving heat away from your CPU and out of the chassis, though that’s not always the case.
 Air coolers also tend to cost less than AIOs, though that line is blurring as well.

 Credit: Omar Zain/Shutterstock

 When choosing a CPU cooler, consider the following:

 - If opting for a large air cooler, be sure to check clearances before buying.
-Big coolers and low-profile models can bump up against tall RAM and even VRM heatsinks sometimes.
-And tall coolers can butt up against your case door or window, even if your case isn’t very compact.
-Be sure to check the dimensions and advertised clearances of any cooler before buying.
+Big coolers and low-profile models can bump up against tall RAM and even VRM heat sinks sometimes.
+And tall coolers can butt up against your case door or window.
+Be sure to check the dimensions and advertised clearances of any cooler and your case before buying.

 Best Big Air CPU Cooler

 Dimensions: 158.8 x 136.9 x 75.4mm | Base Height: 41.3mm | Weight: 51.9oz (1471g) | Fans: (1) 135 x 22mm | Socket Support: AMD FM2(+), FM1, AM2(+), AM3(+), AM4, Intel 775, 115x, 1366, 2011x, 2066 | Warranty: 3 years